Sinevia/php-library-fastest/README.md

 Fastest router

-## Background ##
+## How it works ##
 Simple and unassuming router.
-The router checks for an action parameter in the URL and if found executes an function for the requested action.
-The action function has the same name as the requested action with the "_action" postfix.
+1. The router checks for an action parameter in the URL.
+If not found assumes "home".
+2. Executes a PHP function for the requested action.
+3. The action function has the same name as the requested action with the "_action" postfix.
+   (action: home => function: home_action)
+4. Dashes, spaces, and forward slashes are replaced with underscores (action: auth/login => function: auth_login_action)

 ## Installation ##